 On February 2, 2018, a group of youngsters gathered at the Dr. Babasaheb Ambedkar Municipal School in Lower Parel with the power to bring about a seminal change in the society.
-Close to 150 students from 309 BMC schools came together to participate in our advocacy workshop called Bal Parishad, the school councils based on the model of the Zilla Parishad.
+Close to 150 students from 309 BMC secondary schools came together to participate in our advocacy workshop called Bal Parishad, the school councils based on the model of the Zilla Parishad.

 This year’s Bal Parishad was based on the theme ‘Tobacco Free Next Generation’ – a topic closely associated with the future of the youth.
 The participating students interacted with a panel of government officials that included Mr.Chandrasheker Salunkle -- Joint Commissioner, FDA of Maharashtra, Shri.
 Pravin Kumar Patil (IPS), DCP, Maharashtra, Vidhan Bhavan, , Mr Rajendra Dabade - Deputy Commissioner of Police, Mumbai, Dr. Padmaja Keskar -- Chief health Executive office, MCGM, Mr. Govind Kulkarni -- Deputy Education Officer, MCGM, Mr. Sharad Bande -- Superintendent of License Dept. MCGM, Mr.Prasad Kathe -- Editor, News18 Lokmat, Mr. R.A.
 Jalke -- Representative of Principal Association among others.

-They presented the officials with a charter of their demands like a mandatory tobacco-free school policy for every school, all public places to be made tobacco free, banning the sale of loose cigarette and electronic cigarette in Maharashtra and sensitization of all teachers and principals of schools in the state about tobacco ill effects and tobacco control law.
+They presented the officials with a charter of their demands like a mandatory tobacco-free school policy for every school, all public places to be made tobacco free, banning the sale of loose cigarette and electronic cigarette in Maharashtra and sensitization of all teachers and principals of secondary schools in the state about tobacco ill effects and tobacco control law.
 The previous achievements of the Bal Parishad had already set some inspiring precedents, which prompted officials to accept the recommendations this time and send them to the respective departments for further action.

-On February 9, 2018, the iconic Brabourne stadium resonated with the voice of over 1,000 children who cheered with all their might for their fellow mates participating in one of Mumbai’s largest inter-school cricket tournaments -- the Little Masters Challenge.
+On February 9, 2018, the iconic Brabourne stadium resonated with the voice of over 1,000 adolescents who cheered with all their might for their fellow mates participating in one of Mumbai’s largest inter-school cricket tournaments -- the Little Masters Challenge.

-The annual sporting event that is into its 13thyear is our landmark event which has been encouraging competitive sport among youngsters from schools across the city.
+The annual sporting event that is into its 13thyear is our landmark event which has been encouraging competitive sport among youngsters from secondary schools across the city.
 In the over two-hour riveting final match of the tournament, the audience witnessed some exhilarating moments as Salaam Bombay Fighters U-17 and Balmohan Burners U-17 locked horns in an epic battle.
 The occasion was graced by renowned cricketing stalwarts including Sunetra Paranjpe, Seema Pujare, Sulakshana Naik and Sangita ‘Jonty’ Kamath who rooted for the budding players.
 Adding to the festivities was a flash mob by 100 dancers from the Salaam Bombay Academy of the Arts and a March Past by the players of the U-14 and U-17 teams.

 A unique feature of this year’s Little Masters Challenge is a 10 over face – off between Concordia International & Salaam Bombay Cricket Academy alumni.
 Concordia International, a diverse, international specialty pharmaceutical company, is a supporter of the Cricket Academy and encourages the participation of underprivileged youth in sports.